-Revocation of certificate isn’t uncommon and happens every now and then.
+Revocation of certificates isn’t uncommon and happens every now and then.
 In 2019 Google and Apple revoked not thousands but millions of certificates due to the mistaken issuance of non-compliant 63-bit serial numbers.

 |Public CA (Certificate Authority||Private CA (Certificate Authority|

 |Public CAs are the certification authorities trusted publicly by the users.||Large organizations do the major use of Private CA for their internal purposes.|

 |Issues the majority of Certificates on the internet.||One needs a Public CA to provide services and showcase products to mass audiences.|